preesm/preesm.github.io/_tutos/02-parasobel.md

 Before generating a multicore schedule, you need to create a new scenario that will associate the Sobel algorithm with the new 4Core architecture.
 To do so:

-1. In the "Package Explorer", create a copy of "/Scenarios/1core.scenario" and name it "4core.scenario".
+1. In the "Project Explorer", create a copy of "/Scenarios/1core.scenario" and name it "4core.scenario".
 2. Double-click on the new "4core.scenario" to open it with the Scenario Editor.
 3. In the "Overview" tab, set the "Architecture file path" to "/Archi/4CoreX86.slam".
 4. Save the scenario, close it and reopen it to take the new architecture into account in the editor.